mendhak/keepass-and-keeagent-setup/README.md

     export SSH_AUTH_SOCK="C:\Temp\cyglockfile"

 Close and reopen Git Bash.
 Then try your test again.
 If it works, you should see a message from Github, and a notification that a key was used.
+If it doesn't work, try again with the other file (syslockfile) instead.

 ![keeagent9](assets/keepass-ssh-key-9.png)